What

 the most recent round U.

-S. imposed sanctions took effect final yea
+S. imposed sanctions took effect final year, the value

 of the dollar against the Iranian rial has increased more than three-fold.

-as become more expensive, or including staple items such as food.
+Everything has become more expensive, or including staple items such as food.
 This

 has hit the working lesson and unemployed the hardest,hence the increase in